-Here’s an abbreviated version of my Relapse Prevention Plan and my Distress Tolerance Crisis and Safety Plan.
+Here’s an abbreviated version of my Relapse Prevention Plan and my Distress Tolerance Crisis and Safety Plan that I created while living at Rogers Memorial Hospital.
 Feel free to use these examples as building blocks for your own recovery plans!

 Relapse Prevention Plan: Serenity Kaspar